Roberto Cantoral: 1950-1960

 In 1950, Cantoral formed the Hermanos Cantoral (Cantoral Brothers) with Antonio Cantoral.
 The duo recorded "El preso número 9" (Prisoner Number 9) and "El crucifijo de piedra" (The Crucifix of Stone).
 The duo ended in 1954 with Antonio's death and Roberto formed Los Tres Caballeros (The Three Gentlemen) with Chamin Correa and Leonel Gálvez who performed during Mexico's era of romantic music and traveled to Japan, Argentina and the United States.

 1960-1980

 In 1960, Cantoral went solo and achieved international fame for "Al final", "Noche no te vayas", "Regálame esta noche", and "Yo lo comprendo".
 In 1970, he wrote the ballad "El Triste" for José José.
-In 1972, he won as a songwriter the Mexican national selection for the OTI Festival with "Yo no voy a la guerra", which was disqualified at the OTI Festival 1972 for its lyrics; and in 1974 with "Quijote", which represented Mexico in the OTI Festival 1974 placing tenth.
+As a songwriter, he won in 1972 the 1st Mexican national selection for the OTI Festival with the song "Yo no voy a la guerra", which was disqualified at the OTI Festival 1972 for its lyrics; and in 1974, he won the 3rd national selection with "Quijote", which represented Mexico in the OTI Festival 1974 placing tenth.
 Cantoral donated the proceeds from "Pobre Navidad" to worldwide children institutions such as UNICEF and his song, "Plegaria de paz" was broadcast "three consecutive years at the Vatican".
 Cantoral composed themes for telenovelas such as El derecho de nacer, Paloma, and Pacto de amor.